 Health Read API

-To get the list of all enabled alarms:
+To get the list of all enabled alarms, open your browser and navigate to

 This API call will return the alarms currently in WARNING or CRITICAL state.